rsksmart/rootstock-quick-start-guide/README.md

 # MyToken Smart Contract Project

 This repository contains a project for developing, testing, and deploying a smart contract using the Hardhat framework, tailored for the Rootstock network.

-The project follows a step-by-step approach, each represented by a specific commit in the repository.
+## Repository Branching Strategy

+- The [master branch](https://github.com/jesus-iov/rootstock-quick-start-guide/tree/master) contains an initial state of the project for you to work with alongside the [getting started guide](https://dev.rootstock.io/guides/quickstart/hardhat/).
+- The [feat/complete branch](https://github.com/jesus-iov/rootstock-quick-start-guide/tree/feat/complete) contains the final state of the project for reference.

-For detailed steps, see the [getting started guide](https://dev.rootstock.io/guides/quickstart/hardhat/)
+For detailed steps, see the [getting started guide](https://dev.rootstock.io/guides/quickstart/hardhat/).

 ## What You Will Learn

-By following the guide, you will learn:
+By following cloning this repository and following the quickstart guide, you will learn:

 - How to set up a Hardhat project and configure it for the Rootstock network
 - How to create, compile, test, and deploy a simple ERC20 token contract using Hardhat and OpenZeppelin